 Racing & Performance Tips

-jet number for the kz900 is #110.
-Kawasaki show in the exploded view, five
+for the kz900 is #110.
+Kawasaki show in the exploded view, five different main jet

-different main jet sizes from 110 to 120.
-I know Vance & Hines Sidewinder
+sizes from 110 to 120.
+I know Vance & Hines Sidewinder recommends installing #130

-too lean (not enough gas for the air going through it) lean = hot very lean
+motor running too lean (not enough gas for the air going through it) lean = hot

-= melting pistons the richer it is the cooler it burns until you have so
+very lean = melting pistons the richer it is the cooler it burns until you have

-much fuel in it your not burning it off then you get black smoke out the
+so much fuel in it your not burning it off then you get black smoke out the pipes.

 Head Gaskets

-head gasket will work fine.
-For racing applications; where 13.5 to 1 compression
+will work fine.
+For racing applications; where 13.5 to 1 compression ratio pistons

 *A Note Of Caution:

-For copper head gaskets, a spraying of copper coat on both sides is sufficient.
+head gaskets, a spraying of copper coat on both sides is sufficient.
+Allow it to

-If the cylinder has been o-ringed, the gasket will not seal enough by biting
+cylinder has been o-ringed, the gasket will not seal enough by biting into the wire

 Piston To Valve Clearance